achalbarla/sip-tool/README.md

 ## sip-tool
-A tool written for Python 3.x that traces SIP messages exported to text from Wireshark *.pcap files.
+A tool written for Python 3.x that traces SIP messages exported to text from Wireshark \*.pcap files.
+This project is being designed for use within production traces from IP Multimedia Subsystems (IMS), but can be used within any SIP based system.

 ### Current Objectives